vitsin/pf.datatable/README.md

 # pf.datatable
-Refresh lazy datatable with rowToggler and rowExpansion
+PrimeFaces: Refresh lazy datatable with rowToggler and rowExpansion